Contract Writing dashboard showing My Workspace with procurement overview and Procurement AI Copilot with document library and chat interface

 My Role

 I led end-to-end UX design for this feature, partnering closely with product management and engineering.
-Since January 2025, I've owned the design direction for this enterprise solution at Appian.
 My responsibilities included:

 • Discovery and stakeholder alignment